 As a student of Shorei Ryu at JK Martial Arts, Peri has first-hand experience with the specialized support the dojo offers.
 Peri has been teaching karate alongside Joyce and Katherine since 2014.
 After earning her black belt in 2015, Peri has progressively moved from assistant instructor into the role of head Sensei.
 She is responsible for leading classes, awarding belts and teaching private lessons.
 She is dedicated to supporting the students and helping them succeed both within the karate dojo and in their personal lives.
 “I want to find things that work for the student”.

 Apart from learning alongside and teaching students with learning challenges, Peri grew up with siblings and family members who collectively deal with ASD, ADD, and anxiety.
 She passionately and persistently seeks methods to create successful learning opportunities for each student.
 She adapts to the individual needs and processing speeds of others.

-Peri continues her quest to understand the learning process in classes toward her Bachelors Degree at the University of Minnesota.
+Peri continued her quest to understand the learning process by taking classes at the University of Minnesota.
 Her leadership class revealed her strengths are in relationship building with an emphasis on developing others and seeking out new ways to solve a problem.
 And if you need a Bag Pipe player, she would love to provide entertainment!

 Tobie started as an online student at JK Martial Arts during the COVID-19 pandemic in 2020.
 With the limitations from the quarantine, she went from two classes a week to six and progressed to through the belts quickly.
 She is an avid athlete and loves the impact of karate on her mental and physical health.